neondatabase/website/content/docs/guides/liquibase.md

 </databaseChangeLog>
 ```

-## Deploy your database change
+## Deploy your change

-Deploy your database change by running the `update` command like this:
+Deploy your changeset by running the `update` command like this:

 ```bash
 liquibase update